rdubois-crypto/UnruggableWallet/README.md

 _<p align="center"> - figure: project architecture_

+### Execution

+- The minimal wallet has been developped from scratch using V0
+- solidity contract is validated over the python reference code, it can be checked using cast.
+Also note that the references vectors provided in solidity test are present in the python code.
+- javascript functions have been correctly tested against reference vectors of the norm unitary.
+However when integrated into a whole session, the aggregation of signature shares fail.
+- it is possible to emulate the protocol with python, thus not integrated in the wallet as we expected to integrate the js.

 ## Warning

 This is hackathon code, nonce generation is not safe, you need expertise to solve antireplay and other tricky stuffs,  do not use this in production !